herr-d/photonic_lattice/Readme.md

 # Linear Photonics Graph Purification

-This code is an efficient implementation of the path finding algorithm proposed in TODO.
+This code is an efficient implementation of the path finding algorithm proposed in <http://www.google.com/>.

 This software uses CMake as a build environment.
 Thus the requirements to compile this software are: